IgorKrupenja/buerokratt-mcp/README.md

 # Bürokratt MCP Server

-MCP (Model Context Protocol) server for sharing Cursor rules across Bürokratt modules.
+MCP (Model Context Protocol) server for sharing AI coding assistant rules for [Bürokratt modules](https://github.com/buerokratt).

 Rationale: The Buerokratt tech stack, especially the DSL-based backend, is quite unique and is difficult to use with AI coding assistants.
-This MCP server provides a way to share rules and guidelines for different Bürokratt modules in a way that is easy to use with different IDEs and AI coding assistants.
+This MCP server provides a way to share rules and guidelines for different [Bürokratt modules](https://github.com/buerokratt) in a way that is easy to use with different IDEs and AI coding assistants.
 It is based on an initial `.cursorrules` setup that is also [provided](docs/examples/service-module-cursorrules.md) in this repo for legacy purposes.

 Currently available rules: